EdgarX202/EdgarX202/README.md

 &nbsp;&nbsp;- Games Engineering (c++, c#)

 <h4> • Personal 👨‍🎓 </h4>
-&nbsp;&nbsp;I have a strong interest in C# and Unity; therefore, I enjoy a challenge and keep improving my skills.</br>
+&nbsp;&nbsp;I enjoy a challenge and would like to keep improving my skills in software engineering department.</br>
 &nbsp;&nbsp;Currently working on various university projects, with the goal of improving soft and hard skills.</br>

 <h4> • Work 🖥️ </h4>
 &nbsp;&nbsp;No professional work experience.</br>
-&nbsp;&nbsp;I am looking for an opportunity to an entry/junior level position where I could improve my skills and learn new ones whilst being</br>
+&nbsp;&nbsp;I am looking for an opportunity to an graduate/entry/junior level position where I could improve my skills and learn new ones whilst being</br>
 &nbsp;&nbsp;a great team member and contributing to companies success.</br>

 <h3>University Projects</h3>